Mihr Nigar Khanum

 In July 1500, after her husband's death, she was captured by Muhammad Shaybani, the Khan of the Uzbeks; and was forcibly married to him as part of the spoils.

 Family and lineage

 Mihr Nigar Khanum was born a princess of Moghulistan and was the eldest daughter of Yunus Khan, the Great Khan of Moghulistan and his chief consort Aisan Daulat Begum.
 Her paternal grandfather was Uwais Khan, the Moghul Khan of Mughalistan and her father's predecessor.
 Mihr Nigar Khanum was, thus, a direct descendant of Genghis Khan, the founder and Great Khan (Emperor) of the Mongol Empire.

-She had two other siblings Qutlugh Nigar Khanum and Khub Nigar Khanum.
-Qutlugh later became her sister-in-law by marrying Umar Sheikh Mirza, the younger brother of her future husband, Sultan Ahmed Mirza.
+Her two younger sisters were Qutlugh Nigar Khanum and Khub Nigar Khanum.
+Qutlugh later married Umar Sheikh Mirza, the brother of Sultan Ahmed Mirza, Mihr Nigar's husband.

-Being the daughter of a Khan, Mihr Nigar held the title of "Khanum" ("daughter of a Khan or princess") by birth.
+As the daughter of a Khan, Mihr Nigar was born with the title "Khanum".

 Marriages

 Sultan Ahmed Mirza

-Mihr Nigar Khanum was married to Sultan Ahmad Mirza, the eldest son and successor of Abu Sa'id Mirza, as per the wishes of her father, Yunus Khan, who said: "Sultan Abu Sa'id Mirza turned the enmity that existed between Moghul and Chagatai into friendship.
-I wish now to cement this friendship with a family alliance, and therefore offer my daughter [Mihr Nigar], as a wife, to the son of Sultan Abu Sa'id Mirza."
-Mihr Nigar Khanum bore her husband no children, but remained in his harem for as long as he was alive, until his death in 1494.
+Mihr Nigar Khanum was married to Sultan Ahmad Mirza, the eldest son and successor of Abu Sa'id Mirza.
+She remained in his harem until his death in 1494.